 1. Residential REITs tend to be recession-proof

-Because everyone needs someplace to live, residential REITs tend to perform well even in the worst of times, like a recession.
+Because everyone needs a place to live, residential REITs tend to perform well even in the worst of times, such as a recession.
 Office workers might not always need offices, and industrial spaces may experience contraction, but people always need places to live, no matter where they're located or how much money they make.
 That's why residential REITs are often seen as a recession-proof investment.

 2. The demand is increasing

-The population is increasing, and more people are choosing to live alone, putting a lot of pressure on the rental market.
+The population is growing, and more people are choosing to live alone, putting significant pressure on the rental market.
 There are more households in need of rentals, which good residential REITs are happy to provide.
 As demand increases, so do rents, generating reliable income for REIT holders.

 3. Fewer people are able to buy homes